Urge Urinary Incontinence

 Compare that to the feeling of a very strong urge to urinate.
 Your bladder is very full and feels firm, maybe a strong pressure feeling.
-You could, however hold on longer eg if caught in traffic even though it is uncomfortable.
+You could, however hold on longer if caught in traffic for example, even though it is uncomfortable.
 This feeling builds up over time as the bladder gradually fills.

 Sudden urgency is not normal.

 So you can have urgency without leaking.
 It is only termed urge urinary incontinence (UUI) if you leak when the bladder urgency hits you.

 Many people can 'hold on' when they experience sudden urgency.